forest929/Retail_business_performance_analysis_with_SQL/README.md

 A major focus of this project was ensuring data accuracy before analysis.
 Key steps included:
 - **Duplicate Handling:** Detected and removed ~200 duplicate `transaction_line_item_id` values that were inflating revenue calculations.
 - **Revenue Validation:** Recalculated revenue by cross-checking unit price × quantity to correct mismatches.
 - **Null and Missing Values:** Identified incomplete records and applied filtering rules to maintain consistency.

+> **_Key Highlight: Handling JOIN-Induced Duplicates_** - you can see the step by step validation here:

 ### 2. Data Analysis